-If you’re looking for a phone for your child instead, there are few other things to consider (such as waterproofing!).
+If you’re looking for a phone for your child, there are few other things to consider (such as waterproofing).
 Our guide details what sort of specs to look for (does it support casual gaming and YouTube, for instance?) and the ideal amount of storage the phone should support for your tot to be happy.

 What phone deals are available?

-Samsung currently has a trade-in programme where you can get up to £400 off the company's latest and greatest smartphones (depending on the value of the device you're trading in).
-Get Samsung's trade-in offer here.
+Samsung currently offers a trade-in programme where you can get up to £400 off the company's latest and greatest smartphones (depending on the value of the device you're trading in).
+Get Samsung's trade-in offers here.

-While Apple itself doesn’t often offer discounts, following the launch of the iPhone XS, XS Max and iPhone XR, the price of the iPhone 7 and iPhone 8 has dropped by £100.
-If you're not interesting in dishing out at least £449, it’s always worth checking contract prices with retailers like Carphone Warehouse and the major networks, who often offer competitive bargains to lure in lucrative iPhone buyers.
+While Apple itself doesn’t often offer discounts, following the launch of the iPhone 11, 11 Pro and 11 Pro Max, the price of the iPhone XS and iPhone XR have dropped significantly.
+If you're still not interested in dishing out everything upfront, it’s always worth checking contract prices with retailers like Carphone Warehouse and the major networks, as they often offer competitive bargains to lure in lucrative iPhone buyers.